 Williamtown, NSW and Amberley, QLD 27 February to 31 March 2017

 The Royal Australian Air Force (RAAF) will be conducting a wide range of air defence exercises in the Williamtown and Amberley restricted and danger areas.
 Exercises will be conducted in daylight hours and primarily over water.
-Exercises are expected to be conducted in two, two-hour time slots daily and there will be no flying on weekends.
+Exercises are expected to be conducted during the following times subject to weather and other requirements:

 Residents can expect an increase of military operations at both Williamtown and Amberley airports.